-This is the third instalment of the four chapter Renaissance series.
+The Glen Garioch Renaissance Chapter 3 is the third installment of the four chapter Renaissance series.
 It is a 17 Year Old, released in 2017, following the pattern of a 15 Year Old released in 2015 for Chapter 1 and a 16 Year Old released in 2016 for Chapter 2.
 One can only guess at what Chapter 4 will be.

 Ron Welsh, Master Blender at Glen Garioch describes it as, “Growing richer and bolder over time, The Renaissance Collection will take you on the fascinating journey that whisky goes through in the barrel.
 Glen Garioch 17-year-old showcases our unique flavour profile and perfectly continues our story of heritage, leading way to the pinnacle of the series, Glen Garioch 18-year-old.”

 The nose opens with a nose of sweet honey, juicy citrus fruits and rich barley.
 The grains really play a background role, but they allow the bolder flavours to jump out.